-The B-Town (Burien) Blog is a truly local, multiple award-winning, independent, family-run ‘hyperlocal’ news website covering Burien since 2007, and provided free to Readers thanks to much-appreciated advertising support from our great local business community.
+The B-Town (Burien) Blog is a truly local, multiple award-winning, independent, family-run ‘hyperlocal’ news/events website covering Burien since 2007, and provided free to Readers thanks to much-appreciated advertising support from our great local business community.

 “In an ever shrinking local news landscape, we take seriously our commitment to serve our community,” Scott said to himself while writing this.
 “And we will keep doing this, no matter what happens!”

 Thanks in advance for whatever you can afford to help – click below for more info: